JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 [Color Scheme Management](/reference_guide/color_scheme_management.md).

+The syntax and error highlighting is performed on multiple levels: Lexer, Parser and (External) Annotator.

 ### Lexer

-The syntax and error highlighting is performed on multiple levels.
 The first level of syntax highlighting is based on the lexer output, and is provided through the [`SyntaxHighlighter`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighter.java) interface.